Eyebrow Transplant Surgery

-The dental therapist was left with just a few hairs on her brows after permanently damaging them by plucking over 14 years with tweezers.
+The dental therapist was left with just a few hairs on her brows after permanently damaging them, by plucking for over 14 years with tweezers.

 She had been trying to copy the pencil thin brows of stars like Pamela Anderson from Baywatch.

-Before the procedure, she was so short of confidence that she did not want to open the door without make-up on because she was so embarrassed over her looks.
+Before the procedure, she was so short of confidence that she did not want to open the door without makeup on, because she was so embarrassed about her looks.

 Claire, 30, said: "I am so pleased with the results.
 It has boosted my confidence and made me feel so much more comfortable about my appearance.
 It is the best thing I have ever done.”
 Dr Shahmalak transplanted 500 new hairs into Claire's brows from a strip of follicles removed from the back of her scalp.